 Understanding your target market’s consumer behaviour is crucial to the success of your business.
 Google Analytics is a popular free tool that will help you learn where your traffic is coming from, the pages they are visiting, and how long they are staying.

 It is a double-edged sword in that you are provided with a wealth of information and might not understand the most effective way to turn that data into actionable and meaningful information.

 Here are several useful ways to use Google Analytics to get the most practical benefits for your business.

 Verify Your Setup

-Before you can properly use and benefit from Google Analytics you have to make sure it is working correctly on your site.
+Before you can properly use and benefit from the latest features in Google Analytics you have to make sure it is working correctly on your site.
 Although you are only required to add tracking code to your website, if you don’t copy it correctly or put it in the wrong place, it won’t work.

 - Check real-time reports: If the reports in your current activity have data in them, your analytics are set up correctly.

 - Navigate to a view in the property where you added the tracking code